Updated June 20, 2014.

 Prepared by Mary Whisner.
 Adapted from a handout distributed to the Basic Legal Skills classes.

 The Reference Area contains hornbooks, commonly used treatises, study aids, and some practice materials.
-(Once you've searched by author, keyword, or subject, you can limit your search results to books that are located in the Reference Area.)
 Other locations include:

-Use LegalTrac (available via the online catalog terminals or through the UW Libraries Research Databases page) to find legal periodical articles from 1980 to date.
+Use LegalTrac (available from the Law Library homepage under Selected Databasess or through the UW Libraries Research Databases page) to find legal periodical articles from 1980 to date.
 Print indexes are located in the Reference Area, K33.
 The Subject Index to Washington Law Reviews, 1970-1994, is in the Reference Area, KF8.K85 1994.

-Check MARIAN by title of the law review or periodical to find a periodical's location.
-Recent issues for many law reviews are found on the display shelves in the Reference Area and older volumes are shelved by title in the Compact Stacks.
+Search the Law Library online catalogy title of the law review or periodical to find a periodical's location.
+Most law reviews are shelved by title and located Compact Stacks.
 Some journals are shelved by call number in the Classified Stacks or the Compact Stacks.

 Both encyclopedias cover U.S. law generally (with an emphasis on caselaw).
 Both have general indexes for the whole set and title indexes for individual articles.
 Articles (or "titles") may be hundreds of pages long; each begins with a scope note and an outline.
 Articles are arranged in alphabetical order.
 The indexes refer to the topics by abbreviated titles; each index volume has a list of the abbreviations.
 Both sets are updated with pocket parts and occasional replacement volumes.